BiDAlab/HuMIdb/README.md

   + COLUMN 3: represents the temperature data.

++ key_data.csv files:

+  + COLUMN 1: represents the timestamp in miliseconds.

+  + COLUMN 2: represents the field text where was typed(N= name, S= surname, A= age, T= text).

+  + COLUMN 3: represents the temperature data.

 #### REFERENCES
 For further information on the benchmark and on different applications where it has been used, we refer the reader to (all these articles are publicly available in the [publications](http://atvs.ii.uam.es/atvs/listpublications.do) section of the BiDA group webpage).